jacobtani/financedata_extractor_tj/README.md

 * After updating the jobs scheduling interval, you will need to run the following command `whenever --update-crontab`

 Login to the application
-* Build your subscription to stocks you are interested in and view the relevant data
+* Subscribe to stocks in NZX50 that you are interested to via the Manage Subscriptions page

 ### References